Canner/react-modular-table/README.md

 | outterStyle  | object   | false         | {}         | customize outerStyles      |

 other props (other than the props above) send to `<DivCell/>` will pass to the `<div/>` directly.

+You can get row height via `data-rowHeight` attribute.

+You can get cell width via `data-cellWidth` attribute.

 In other words, `<DivCell/>` is just like `<td/>`.